-- Western Oregon Indian Termination Act ends recognition of Grand Ronde tribe as a nation.
+- While Salem's Douglas McKay is Secretary the Interior, the Western Oregon Indian Termination Act ends recognition of the Grand Ronde tribe as a nation.

 Salem residents were getting used to the fact that their 1872 Victorian courthouse, once described as a "wedding cake", had now turned into a "cake box".
 The austere lines of the new Marion County Courthouse building, dedicated in June, reflect the mid-twentieth century architecture of Peitro Belluschi found in Salem and echo his design of the 1935 State Capitol.
 The only thing familiar to residents at the time this photograph was taken is the 1924 "Doughboy" statue, still standing on the lawn.
 The courthouse grounds are awaiting the landscaping to be supplied by the local firm of Lord-Schrvyer.